-The Joint Educational Project is an academic program yet it does not offer course credit, does not require additional student fees, nor support faculty members.
-The program makes its placement, monitoring, and evaluation services available to professors in the Dana and David Dornsife College of Letters, Arts and Sciences as well as the professional schools.
+The Joint Educational Project is the center for service learning at USC.
+JEP is an academic program that makes its placement, monitoring, and evaluation services available to professors in the Dana and David Dornsife College of Letters, Arts and Sciences as well as the professional schools.
 This allows faculty members to build an experiential education component into their courses without the heavy administrative burden that accompanies high quality community based work.

 If you know of a another class that would be a fit for JEP, please contact us with the course & professor.